 Even before WIPO or notions of IP existed historically, people have always been creative.
 That creativity was not always with a defined sense of ownership due to the low value that was placed on knowledge and the ease with which knowledge entered the public domain.
 Over the years, the formal IP system is catching up with the way knowledge is labeled, dispersed and utilized because knowledge evolves as much as the modes of creation and distribution of knowledge, as can be seen in the digital work.
 Future creation and distribution will doubtless be something not thought of or experienced before but the IP system will need to be flexible and fearless enough to accommodate it.
-In that regard, the agreed Strategic Goals and Strategies appear to be able to endow WIPO with the capacity to assist member states in closing the IP divide and promoting applied IP.
-It also appears to give WIPO the pliability to accommodate future knowledge and perhaps other forms of "old knowledge" as discussions on traditional knowledge may open up other avenues.
+In that regard, the agreed Strategic Goals and Strategies appear to be able to endow WIPO with the capacity to assist member states in closing the IP divide and perhaps other forms of "old knowledge" as discussions on traditional knowledge may open up other avenues.